Alhaqbani21/Products-API/README.md

 `npm install`

-# To run the programm
+# To run the program
 - make sure if you want to run the porgram in development to change ENV to dev in .env file  it is not automated `npm run start`